-- To date viral RNA has been reported only very rarely in fresh breast milk of COVID-19 confirmed mothers (6).
+- To date viral RNA has been reported only very rarely in fresh breast milk of COVID-19 confirmed mothers (10,11).
 The database is, however, small.
 The main risk of breastfeeding for the infant is the close contact with the mother, who is likely to share infective airborne droplets.
 Current national advice for well babies of COVID-19 suspected or confirmed mothers is that the benefits of breast feeding outweigh any theoretical risks. - For unwell or preterm babies in the NNU the evidence is less clear. - Practitioners should discuss with parents the pros and cons of provision of EBM to babies in the NNU, noting the current uncertainty.
 A joint decision should be informed by factors including the gestation and clinical condition of the baby, transfer of protective maternal antibodies, the availability of donor breast milk and parental choice.
 Other coronaviruses are destroyed by pasteurisation. - SARS-CoV-2 positive mothers who are expressing milk must be facilitated to practise excellent hand hygiene, and care taken to ensure that bottles containing EBM are not externally contaminated.
 The virus is deactivated by chlorine disinfectants.
 EBM of COVID-19 suspected or positive mothers should be stored in a separate fridge or freezer from that of non- suspected or negative mothers.
 NNUs should have clear guidelines around handling, storage and use of EBM in these circumstances and suspected/infected mothers should have exclusive use of a breast pump. - If it is decided to withhold mother's own breast milk, the mother should be encouraged to express and discard her milk, to maintain lactation until she is no longer infectious (10 days after onset of symptoms).
 Repeat testing of mother is not necessary.
-Parents should be signposted to appropriate feeding and emotional support during this period and reassured that breastfeeding can still take place after a period of using donor breast milk / formula if lactation is maintained. - Consider testing a sample of EBM for SARS-CoV-2 once lactation is established as this may help with future understanding of this virus.
+Parents should be signposted to appropriate feeding and emotional support during this period and reassured that breastfeeding can still take place after a period of using donor breast milk / formula if lactation is maintained. - Consider testing a sample of EBM for SARS-CoV-2 once lactation is established as this may help with future understanding of this virus. - Lactation is not considered a contra-indication to COVID-19 vaccination and breastfeeding mothers should be advised to continue breastfeeding after receiving vaccine (9).

-16. How should we manage parents and visitors to the Neonatal Unit and/or Transitional Care Unit (TCU)?
+16 How should we manage parents and visitors to the Neonatal Unit and/or Transitional Care Unit (TCU)?

-- We recognise that many Trusts and NNUs have felt it necessary to reduce visiting in the current pandemic.
-This reflects a need to protect staff as well as babies and families in our care.
-Besides reducing infection risk, there are some advantages to fewer visitors, including potentially more time for staff to spend caring for the mother and her partner. - Neonatal services present a unique situation in terms of "visitors" and it is essential that the mother and her partner are never considered to be visitors within the neonatal unit they are partners in their baby's care, and their presence should be encouraged (See Bliss statement.)
+- Of necessity, all Trusts and NNUs have reduced visiting in the current pandemic, reflecting a need to protect staff as well as babies and families in our care. - Neonatal services present a unique situation in terms of "visitors" and it is essential that the mother and her partner are never considered to be visitors within the neonatal unit they are partners in their baby's care, and their presence should be encouraged (See Bliss statement.)
 The mother and her newborn are a biological entity and should have unrestricted contact when admission to a NNU is unavoidable.